[icon ] blenderdumbass . org [icon star] Reviews

 I mean it is kind of genius. ↩ Reply

 There is this slightly annoying thing that movies do sometimes that I suppose Zack wanted to see if he can get away with.
 Sometimes movies need something extraordinary to happen.
 For example a character should convince another character perfectly of something that would advance the plot.
 Or impress another character with some skill.
 But the challenge is, with these sorts of scenes, is that those impressions or convictions should work on the audience too.
 If the character is convinced, the audience should feel like the argument was convincing.
 Or if the character is impressed, whatever that characters saw should be impressive to the audience.
-And yet sometimes, the film-maker doesn't believe they can write a convincing argument, or show an impressive enough thing, and they end up cheating, somehow, to avoid showing it. ↩ Reply
+And yet sometimes, the film-maker doesn't believe they can write a convincing argument, or show an impressive enough thing, and they end up cheating, somehow, to avoid showing it. c:0 ↩ Reply

 Sucker Punch does that with the dancing of the main character Babydoll, played by Emily Browning.
 Her dancing is so motherfucking good, that all men's brains just stop working all of a sudden.
 And so Zack decides to cheat, because apparently there is no dance good enough to make it work.
 When she starts dancing the movie transitions into some fantastical setting, where we see her fight instead.
 There is an action scene ( something Zack Snyder knows how to do well ) instead of the impossible dance number. ↩ Reply